At Templemoor Infant and Nursery School the children are at the heart of our curriculum. The curriculum at our school is delivered through two phases;

 Key Stage 1 (Year 1 and Year 2) where we follow the National Curriculum, which identifies the subjects, the skills and the content to be taught to children.

 To see our Long Term Curriculum Plans for each school year, please go to the appropriate Year Group Curriculum page, by using the curriculum menu.
+For further information about the school curriculum please contact your child's class teacher.

 A useful guide to the National Curriculum can be downloaded below: